 - If a person harasses women even using social media with the intent to outrage the modesty of a woman, he/she can be punished with one-year imprisonment and a fine as per section 354A of the Indian Penal Code (IPC).

 - If a man captures an image of a woman engaged in a private act without her consent, it is considered voyeurism and he will be punishable with one to three years of imprisonment along with a fine as per Section 354C of IPC.

-- If he/she utters any word or makes any sound or gesture to insult the modesty of any woman, he/she will be punishable with 3 years imprisonment and fine as per Section 509 IPC.
+- If he/she utters any word or makes any sound or gesture to insult the modesty of any woman, he/she will be punished with 3 years imprisonment and a fine as per Section 509 IPC.